ScottN13/system-code-xecutor/README.md

 # system-code-xecutor
-SCX-PY is a python module and shell that can run scripts on both Unix systems and Windows.
+SCX-PY is a python module and shell that can run scripts as root on both Unix systems and Windows.

 scx has more features in its self that can be used either in a shell or in a .py file.